 His single-minded ambitions grew on his son, Claude Tessendier, and soon, it was his turn to take over.
 Claude started the art of distillation and ageing of cognacs.
 He learnt and refined his methods over the years before passing his skills to his son, Jean Claude Tessendier.

 Jean, in return, passed on his skills to his two sons, Lilian and Jérôme Tessendier.
 In 1992, Lilian and Jérôme took over the distillery from their father.
-The vast knowledge that passed down the generation enabled Lilian and Jérôme to become highly skilled master blenders, earning them the title as the “Creators of Cognacs”.
+The vast knowledge passed down from the generations enabled Lilian and Jérôme to become highly skilled master blenders, earning them the title as the “Creators of Cognacs”.

 The Birth of Cognac Park

 Jérôme agreed to collaborate with Dominic Park and Cognac Park was born.
 At the request of Dominic, Jérôme created tailor-made blends, using only the finest and most complex of eaux-de-vie.
-Cognac Park became the pioneers of “made to measure” cognacs.
-It was later known as “Craft Cognacs”.
+Cognac Park became the pioneers of “made to measure” cognacs or “Craft Cognacs”.

 The collaboration lasted until 2008, when Dominic Park passed on.
-Distillerie Tessendier become the owners of Cognac Park after that.
+Distillerie Tessendier became the owners of Cognac Park after that.

 Over the years, the team behind the production of Cognac Park continued to enhance the craftmanship, quality and exclusiveness of the eaux-de-vie created by Lilian and Jérôme Tessendier.
 The efforts of the team reflect the current quality and exclusiveness of the Cognac Park range.

 The Cognac Park Collection is a series of cognac that comes from different regions.
 Each of them is carefully crafted to represent the best that they should.
 Each Cognac Park expression is 100% organic, making it a natural cognac that is safe for everyone.